denzgrant/denzgrant/README.md

 ### Hello There! :computer:
   Welcome to my github!

-  I'm a Full-Stack Developer who is currently looking to employment and also to join an exciting team.
+  I'm a Full-Stack Developer who is currently looking for employment and also to join an exciting team.

   I love to learn new things and intrigued by web development and programming.